ansible-collections/community.mysql/CONTRIBUTING.md

 ```

 There are two possible outcomes:
 a) They have failed.
-Look into the `test.log`.
-Errors are usually at the end of the file.
+Look at the output of the command.
 Fix the problem place in the code and run again.
 Repeat the cycle until the tests pass.